evilcyber.com

 Members of the Department of Physics, Trent University

-It does make you wonder when what looks like the entire head of Dr. Havas’ university’s physics department, and therefore scientists truly qualified on the subject of radiation, feel it necessary to publicly voice their dissent.
+It makes you wonder when what looks like the entire head of Dr. Havas’ university’s physics department, and therefore scientists truly qualified on the subject of radiation, feel it necessary to publicly voice their dissent.

 Research Shows That…